conark/plant_management/README.md

 3. Feed timing alarm every 12 seconds on Blynk (originally every 12 hours).
 4. Real-time monitoring with Web camera on youtube.
 5. Send a notification/message to the phone if the temp/humidity is outside of expected range.
-6. Schedule for takeing photo for Recognition of harvest time (e.g. if tomato became red) *not inplemented code for Recognition of harvest time*
+6. Schedule for takeing photo for Recognition of harvest time (e.g. if tomato became red) (*not implemented code for Recognition of harvest time*)
+7. Web hosting for latest updated photo